 Economics and finance geekery …

 This site is mainly a way for me to present my ideas to the world, and it will evolve accordingly.
 Economics and financial markets are my passion, and are the red thread for the content presented here.
-The blog Alpha.Sources is the heart of the site, and you should bookmark its RSS feed.
+The blog Alpha.Sources is the heart of the site, and you should bookmark its RSS feed or sign up on the email list.
 I will post updates, articles, podcasts, and charts there, and link to the rest of the site or externally if I need to.
 There, I said it.
 This site is really a glorified blog!

 I am also active on Twitter, which is the best place to go if you want to know what I am thinking about.
 Feel free not to of course, if you're uninterested.
 But finance Twitter or "FinTwitter" as it is nicknamed is a great little community, and as long as you are armed with critical sense, I recommend you to plug into it.
 The same is the case for the econ-blogosphere which is a collage of academic economists, investors and econ-geeks who use blogs to inform the world of their views.
 Some do it well, some don't.
 We used to do blogrolls, but that was back in ancient times.
 Now I encourage you to go explore on your own.
 Markets are conversation in the end.